 2. Bring Tools And Spare Parts

-Many times RV beginners are getting away from the craziness of city life and escaping for some R & R in quieter places.
+Many times new RVers are getting away from the craziness of city life and escaping for some R & R in quieter places.

 Basic RV tools we like: